 What to do if you cannot hold

-For a patient using Ozempic, Mounjaro, or Trulicity for type 2 diabetes — not for weight — the pause conversation is more nuanced.
-The 7-day hold removes one of your glycemic tools for a week.
-For some patients that's fine; for others, especially those at A1c targets close to threshold, it isn't.
+For someone using Ozempic, Mounjaro, or Trulicity for type 2 diabetes — not for weight — the pause conversation gets more delicate.
+The 7-day hold pulls one of your glycemic tools off the board for a week.
+Some patients sail through that; others, especially anyone whose A1c sits close to target threshold, don't.

 For patients on a GLP-1 plus insulin or a sulfonylurea (glimepiride, glipizide, glyburide), the pause week also raises the risk of insulin-driven hypoglycemia if doses aren't adjusted.
 The endocrinologist usually trims the basal slightly for the holding week — not a step you'd manage alone.

-If you're genuinely uncertain whether you can safely hold, that's the conversation to have at your pre-op visit, not at 6 a.m. on procedure day.
+If you're genuinely uncertain whether you can safely hold, that's the conversation to have at your pre-op visit, not at 6 a.m. on procedure day with an IV in your arm and your phone on airplane mode.

 The realistic take

-The pause-before-surgery rule on GLP-1s is one of the cleaner pieces of medical guidance to come out of the past three years.
-The pharmacology is mechanical, the timing is concrete, and the consequences of getting it wrong — chemical pneumonitis from aspiration — are bad enough that the major regional anesthesia societies converged quickly on a single rule.
+As far as recent medical guidance goes, the pause-before-surgery rule on GLP-1s is one of the cleaner ones.
+The pharmacology is mechanical, the timing is concrete, and the downside of getting it wrong — chemical pneumonitis from aspiration — is grim enough that the major regional anesthesia societies converged fast on a single rule.
 Hold the weekly shot for at least 7 days.
 Hold the daily formulation the morning of.
 Tell your surgical and dental teams what you're on, in brand and dose.
-Push your refill so a fresh pen doesn't show up the same week as your sedation.
+And push your refill so a fresh pen doesn't land the same week as your sedation.

-If you're reading this because you have a procedure on the calendar, the action item is small: count back 7 days from your procedure date, mark that as your last allowed weekly dose, and message your surgical team and your prescribing clinic both.
-Five minutes of paperwork now saves the morning where you arrive fasting at 6:45 a.m. and get sent home.
-If something on your medication list is more complicated than that — diabetes management, a recent dose escalation, a compounded supply — that's the part to bring up at your pre-op visit while there's still time to adjust the plan.
+If you're reading this with a procedure already on the calendar, the to-do list is short.
+Count back 7 days from the procedure date, mark that as your last allowed weekly dose, and message your surgical team and your prescribing clinic.
+Five minutes of admin now buys back the morning where you'd otherwise show up fasting and gowned at 6:45 a.m. and get sent home hungry.
+And if your medication list carries anything trickier — diabetes management, a recent dose escalation, a compounded supply — that's the thread to pull at your pre-op visit, while there's still room to adjust the plan.

 This article is for informational purposes only and does not constitute medical advice, diagnosis, or treatment.
 All GLP-1 medications discussed are prescription drugs — do not start, stop, or change any medication without consulting your doctor.
 Individual results vary.
 For the most current prescribing information, refer to the FDA-approved labeling for each drug.